-Additionally, the X11R5 (for versions of Tru64 UNIX earlier than Version 5.0) AccessX server extension for people with physical impairments has been incorporated into the XKB server extension.
+Additionally, the X11R5 AccessX server extension for people with physical impairments has been incorporated into the XKB server extension.
 These accessibility features include StickyKeys, SlowKeys, BounceKeys, MouseKeys, and ToggleKeys, as well as complete control over the autorepeat delay and rate.